-Tofu is one of those ingredients in the supermarket that’s often overlooked by the average shopper in the West, but it’s a staple in all Japanese households.
+Japanese tofu is one of those ingredients at the supermarket that’s often overlooked by the average shopper in the West, but it’s a staple in all Japanese households.
 With its creamy and soft texture, tofu may seem too bland or simple at first sight, but this versatile ingredient is actually perfect for absorbing flavors, and comes in a few different varieties.

 Because of its gentle taste, tofu can be used in so many recipes.
 One interesting characteristic of tofu is its ability to absorb flavors, and it goes best in recipes that call for marinades and sauces.